3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/morning_exercises/unit_01/git/git-github-setup.md

 $ git config --get user.name
 ```

-- will output your name
+- should output your name

 ```bash
 $ git config --get user.email
 ```

-- will output your email
+- should output your email

 5. To check to see if you have set up an ssh key, run this command